TNorsang/TNorsang/README.md

 # 👋 Hello and Tashi Delek, I'm Norsang Nyandak!

 Welcome to my GitHub!
-Aspiring Software Developer with a Passion for AI Integration in Full Stack Development | Bachelors of Computer Science @NJIT | Certification in Full Stack Development @Rutgers.
+I am an aspiring Software Developer with a Passion for AI Integration in Full Stack Development.
 Feel free to explore my projects and connect with me!

 🚀 **About Me**